Detection of standing internal gravity waves in experiments with convection over a wavy heated wall: Experimental set-up

 The temperature field is measured with a temperature probe equipped with 12 E-thermocouples (with the diameter of 0.13 mm and the sensitivity of $\approx 65 \, \mu$V/K) attached to a rod with a diameter 4 mm.
 The spacing between thermocouples along the rod is 22 mm.
 Each thermocouple is inserted into a 1 mm diameter and 45 mm long case.
 A tip of a thermocouple protruded at the length of 15 mm out of the case.
+Thermocouples of type {\it E} are used for the temperature measurements in the core flow, while thermocouples of type {\it K} are used for temperature measurements at the heater and the cooler.
+All thermocouples are built by a manufacturer (''The temperature handbook", Omega Engineering inc., Stanford, 2011).
+Calibrations of all E-thermocouples in the temperature probe have been performed for three experiments with boiled water $(T=373$ K), the cold water with ice $(T=273$ K) and water with intermediate temperature $(T=296$ K).
+Comparisons have been performed using a precision temperature measurement manufactured device.

-The temperature is measured for 11 rod positions with 22 mm intervals in the horizontal direction, i.e., at 121 locations in a flow.
-Due to space constraints, the probe is positioned at a 45 degree angle.
-The exact position of each thermocouple is measured using images captured with the optical system employed in Particle Image Velocimetry (PIV) measurements.
+The temperature is measured for 11 rod positions with 20 mm intervals in the horizontal direction.
+This probe is used in the experiments with smooth plane bottom surface, while a temperature probe equipped with 13 E-thermocouples is used in the experiments with the wavy bottom surface.
 A sequence of 500 temperature readings for every thermocouple at every rod position is recorded and processed.
+We have measured the temperature field in many locations.
+Performing direct continuous measurements of the temperatures at the cooled top surface and at the heated bottom surface and using a standard device for supporting constant temperature difference $\Delta T$ between the top and bottom surfaces (Contact voltage regulator TDGC-2K), we control the constant temperature difference $\Delta T$ during the experiments.

-The velocity field is measured using a Stereoscopic Particle Image Velocimetry, see Refs. \cite{AD91,RWK07,W00}.
-In the experiments we use LaVision Flow Master III system.
+The velocity field is measured using a Stereoscopic Particle Image Velocimetry. \cite{AD91,RWK07,W00} In the experiments we use LaVision Flow Master III system.
 A double-pulsed light sheet is provided by a Nd-YAG laser (Continuum Surelite $ 2 \times 170$ mJ).
 The light sheet optics includes spherical and cylindrical Galilei telescopes with tuneable divergence and adjustable focus length.
 We use the progressive-scan 12 bit digital CCD camera (with pixel size $6.7 \, \mu$m $\times \, 6.7 \, \mu$m and $1280 \times 1024$ pixels) with a dual-frame-technique for cross-correlation processing of captured images.
 A programmable Timing Unit (PC interface card) generated sequences of pulses to control the laser, camera and data acquisition rate.